corda/corda/CONTRIBUTING.md

 We welcome contributions to Corda.
 To start contributing you can fork our repo and begin making pull requests.
 Please use descriptive commit messages and follow our [coding style guidelines](https://docs.corda.net/codestyle.html).
 All contributions to this project are subject to the terms of the Developer Certificate of Origin, reproduced at the bottom of this page.

-## Community Locations

-The Corda maintainers, developers and extended community make active use of the [Corda Slack](http://slack.corda.net/).
-We also support a very active community of question askers and answerers on [Stack Overflow](https://stackoverflow.com/questions/tagged/corda).

 ## Mission

 Corda is an open source project with the aim of developing an enterprise grade distributed ledger platform for use across a variety of industries.
 Corda was designed and developed to apply the concepts of blockchain and smart contract technologies to the requirements of modern business transactions.
 It is unique in its aim to build a platform for businesses to transact freely with any counter-party while retaining strict privacy.
 Corda provides an implementation of this vision in a code base which others are free to build on, contribute to or innovate around.
 The mission of Corda is further detailed in the [Corda introductory white paper](https://docs.corda.net/_static/corda-introductory-whitepaper.pdf).